-Authority to transfer certificated professional personnel within the employing conference shall be by action of the conference board of education.
+Authority to transfer certificated or professional educational personnel within the employing conference shall be by action of the conference board of education.
 The recommendation for transfer is made by the superintendent of schools in consultation with the local school board.

-2. Voluntary Transfer

-- a A certificated professional employee may request or accept a transfer to another school or conference for the following school year any time prior to May 1. - b.
-An employee who transfers to a different conference may be subject to a change in employment status to Transfer Status (Code 4060) at the discretion of the new employing conference.

-c.
-The conference superintendent of schools shall inform all teachers transferring into the conference as to their employment status.

-3. Administrative Transfer

-- a An administrative transfer is a change of assignment or position for a certificated professional employee from one school to another within the employing conference. - b.
-The employing conference shall have the right to transfer an employee within the conference to an available position for which the employee is qualified when it is in the best interest of the students, the staff, the conference, or the employee. - c.
-In the case of an administrative transfer within the conference the board of education may also confer the Transfer Employment Status for one contract year in accordance with Code 4060.
+- 2. Voluntary Transfer - a A certificated professional employee may request or accept a transfer to another school or conference for the following school year any time prior to May 1. - b.
+An employee who transfers to a different conference may be subject to a change in employment status to Transfer Status (Code 4055) at the discretion of the new employing conference. - c.
+The conference superintendent of schools shall inform all teachers transferring into the conference as to their employment status as voted by the conference board of education. - 3.
+Administrative Transfer - a An administrative transfer is a change of assignment or position from one school to another within the employing conference. - b.
+The employing conference shall have the right to transfer an employee within the conference to an available position for which the employee is qualified when it is in the best interest of the students, the staff, the conference, and/or the employee. - c In the case of an administrative transfer within the conference the board of education may also confer the Transfer Employment Status in accordance with Code 4055. - d Procedure - (1) An administrative transfer of a certificated or professional educational employee may only be initiated by the superintendent of schools in consultation with the local school board. - (2) A transfer can only be initiated if there is an open position in another school for which the prospective transferee is qualified.

-d Procedure

-- (1) An administrative transfer of a certificated employee may only be initiated by the superintendent of schools in consultation with the local school board. - (2) A transfer can only be initiated if there is an open position in another school for which the prospective transferee is qualified.
 If a position is not available, the employee will remain in the position and school currently assigned.
-This does not preclude employment changes by other actions. - (3) The superintendent of schools is responsible for notifying the employee of the intended transfer. - (4) The local school boards involved must approve the proposed transfer prior to voted action by the conference board of education to approve the transfer. - (5) The superintendent of schools notifies the employee and the school boards affected in writing of the conference board of education action. - e An employee's failure to accept an administrative transfer may be cause for termination.
+This does not preclude employment changes by other actions. - (3) The superintendent of schools is responsible for notifying the employee of the intended transfer.

+- (4) The superintendent of schools notifies the employee and the school boards affected in writing of the conference board of education action. - e An employee's failure to accept an administrative transfer may be cause for termination. - 4.
-f.
 Appeal